-Elementary teachers will be compensated at the rate of 7% of their base pay if they are assigned a split class (two grade levels).
-Teachers excluded from this additional rate include special education teachers, teachers of multi-aged classes, and teachers who voluntarily accept independent study students in one of their regular classes.
+- b.
+Elementary teachers will be compensated at the rate of 10% of their base pay if they are assigned a split class (two grade levels).
+Teachers excluded from this additional rate include specials teachers, special education teachers, teachers of multi-aged classes, and teachers who voluntarily accept independent study students in one of their regular classes. - 2.
+Elementary Specialists: All elementary specialists will be provided with not less than 250 minutes of planning time per week in blocks of no less than 30 minutes.